inconsistent-dg/AC-Modding/SysDVR.md

 ---

-1. First, you need to download and install [**.NET 5**](https://dotnet.microsoft.com/download). **You must download the x64 version.**
+1. Download and install [**.NET**](https://dotnet.microsoft.com/download?initial-os=windows). **You must download the x64 version.**
    - The **.NET Framework** and **.NET core 3** are not the same thing.
-You still need [**.NET 5**](https://dotnet.microsoft.com/download)
+You still need [**.NET 5 or 6**](https://dotnet.microsoft.com/download?initial-os=windows)
-   - This isn't always needed, but you might have to also install the latest [MSVC libs](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
+2. This isn't always needed, but you might have to install the latest [MSVC libs](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
-2. Now that it's installed, you should be all hooked up!
+3. With it installed, you should be ready!
 Launch SysDVR-Client.exe from the terminal or open SysDVR-ClientGUI.exe.

 ## Linux Setup